 The Botan block cipher API already supports bitslicing implementations, so a const time 8x bitsliced AES could be integrated fairly easily.

-On platforms that support a carryless multiply instruction (recent x86 and ARM), GCM is fast and constant time.
+On platforms that support a carryless multiply instruction (ARMv8 and recent x86), GCM is fast and constant time.

 It is straightforward to implement OCB mode in a efficient way that does not depend on any secret branches or lookups.
 See ocb.cpp for the implementation.